tsaqiffatih/mini-game/README.md

 - The game is still in its early stages of development; additional features may be added in the future.
 - Feedback and contributions are highly appreciated.

-If you have any questions or suggestions, feel free to contact the developer via [GitHub Issues](https://github.com/tsaqiffatih/mini-game/issues) or the email listed in the developer's profile.

 ---